flyve-mdm/ios-mdm-dashboard/_posts/static/2017-12-18-how-to-translate.md

 layout: post
 how-tos: true
 published: true
-title: How to Translate
+title: Contribute Translating
 permalink: how-tos/contribute-translating
-description: Translate with Transifex
+description: We translate with Transifex
 ---
+### I know a lot of languages

+Great!
+You can help us translating the project.
+We are currently translating to Korean, Spanish, French, Portuguese, Russian and Japanese.

+### But wait, I'm an expert in a different language

+If you are an expert in other language we are not currently translating, you can request this language in Transifex and help us to reach more customers in their own language.

+### Let's Translate
-We use [Transifex](https://www.transifex.com/) to translate our projects

-To start contributing with translations you require an account and request to join the team of Flyve MDM
+We use [Transifex](https://www.transifex.com/) to translate our projects.
+To start contributing with translations you require an account and request to join the team of Flyve MDM.

-After you are accepted you can now go to the Flyve MDM organization where you'll see all the projects listed to your left and a graphic with the statics of Source Strings translations
+After you are accepted you can now go to the Flyve MDM organization where you'll see all the projects listed to your left and a graphic with the statics of Source Strings translations.We use [Transifex](https://www.transifex.com/) to translate our projects

 <img src="https://i.imgur.com/5GVBzbu.png" alt="All projects">